Locally Prominent Semantic Features

 By way of example, the navigation computer can receive data including information associated with the plurality of semantic tags and the plurality of images via a communication network (e.g., a wireless and wired network including a LAN, WAN, or the Internet) through which signals (e.g., electronic signals) and data can get sent and received.

-The Navigating Computer Identifying locally prominent Landmarks Using Semantic Tags
+The Navigating Computer Identifying Locally Prominent Landmarks Using Semantic Tags

 The navigation computer can identify, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.
-For example, the navigation computer can access data associated with the plurality of semantic tags that indicate an area’s landmarks: the landmarks can get associated with features (e.g., physical dimensions or shape) that can become compared entropic criteria that can get used to identifying the locally prominent landmarks.
+For example, the navigation computer can access data associated with the plurality of semantic tags that state an area’s landmarks: the landmarks can get associated with features (e.g., physical dimensions or shape) that can compare entropic criteria that can get used to identifying the locally prominent landmarks.

 The entropic criteria can get associated with the frequency with which each of the features occurs in the area or the distinctiveness of each feature from other common features in the area.

-How A Histogram and Clustering Can Be Used to Find Geolocations Based on Semantic Tags
+How A Histogram and Clustering Can Find Geolocations Based on Semantic Tags

 Satisfaction of the entropic criteria can get based, for example, on a feature being infrequent (e.g., the only tree in an area or the only high-rise building in an area).